Beyond the stars, into the uncharted.

 Supermassive is limited to 50 units, Event Horizon will be limited to 250 units.
 All units will carry their own unique number.

-This board will only run once, and there will be no extras.
+These boards will only run once, and there will be no extras.

 The boards will ship from Protozoa in the United Kingdom and United States (South Carolina), and Salvun in Europe (Belgium).
 International shipping is available too.